LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_make_1.rst

 compiler option).

-When using the ``all`` target, only source files loaded using the ``logtalk_load/1-2`` predicates are reloaded.
+When using the ``all`` target, only source files loaded using the :ref:`predicates_logtalk_load_1` and :ref:`predicates_logtalk_load_2` predicates are reloaded.
 Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit :ref:`debug <flag_debug>` or :ref:`optimize <flag_optimize>` flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
 When an included file is modified, this target reloads its main file (i.e. the file that contains the :ref:`directives_include_1` directive).

 When using the ``check`` or ``circular`` targets, be sure to compile your source files with the :ref:`source_data <flag_source_data>` flag